ShubMapro/Pizza-Sales/README.md

 •	Total Orders: 21,350
 •	Average Pizzas Per Order: 2.32
 **Key Insights:**
-1. Daily Trend for Total Orders:
+**1. Daily Trend for Total Orders:** Highest Orders on Friday and Lowest Orders on Sunday.
-a.
-Highest Orders: Friday
-b.
-Lowest Orders: Sunday

-2. Percentage of Sales by Pizza Category:
+**2. Percentage of Sales by Pizza Category:** Classic Pizza
-a.
-Top Category: Classic Pizza

-3. Percentage of Sales by Pizza Size:
+**3. Percentage of Sales by Pizza Size:** Large Pizza
-a.
-Top Size: Large Pizza

-4. Top 5 Pizzas by Revenue: The Thai Chicken Pizza, The Barbecue Chicken Pizza, The California Chicken Pizza, The Classic Deluxe Pizza, The Spicy Italian Pizza
+**4. Top 5 Pizzas by Revenue:** The Thai Chicken Pizza, The Barbecue Chicken Pizza, The California Chicken Pizza, The Classic Deluxe Pizza, The Spicy Italian Pizza

-5. Top 5 Pizzas by Quantity Sold: The Classic Deluxe Pizza, The Barbecue Chicken Pizza, The Hawaiian Pizza, The Pepperoni Pizza, The Thai Chicken Pizza
+**5. Top 5 Pizzas by Quantity Sold:** The Classic Deluxe Pizza, The Barbecue Chicken Pizza, The Hawaiian Pizza, The Pepperoni Pizza, The Thai Chicken Pizza

-6. Top 5 Pizzas by Total Orders: The Classic Deluxe Pizza, The Hawaiian Pizza, The Pepperoni Pizza, The Barbecue Chicken Pizza, The Thai Chicken Pizza
+**6. Top 5 Pizzas by Total Orders:** The Classic Deluxe Pizza, The Hawaiian Pizza, The Pepperoni Pizza, The Barbecue Chicken Pizza, The Thai Chicken Pizza

 **Conclusion and Recommendation:**
 The insights collectively show a strong sales performance with particular customer preferences towards certain pizza types, sizes, and days of the week.